ITT (NYSE:ITT) Releases FY 2021 Earnings Guidance

-ITT (NYSE:ITT) updated its FY 2021 earnings guidance on Thursday.
+ITT (NYSE:ITT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.900-$4.050 for the period, compared to the Thomson Reuters consensus estimate of $3.970.
 The company issued revenue guidance of $2.75 billion-$2.80 billion, compared to the consensus revenue estimate of $2.73 billion.

-Several research firms recently commented on ITT.
-William Blair reiterated a market perform rating on shares of ITT in a research report on Friday, August 6th.
-Zacks Investment Research lowered shares of ITT from a buy rating to a hold rating and set a $103.00 price objective on the stock. in a research report on Monday, August 9th. began coverage on shares of ITT in a research report on Tuesday, June 15th.
-They issued a buy rating and a $113.00 price objective on the stock.
-Gordon Haskett reiterated a hold rating and issued a $101.00 price objective on shares of ITT in a research report on Wednesday, May 19th.
-Finally, Citigroup began coverage on shares of ITT in a research report on Tuesday, June 15th.
-They issued a buy rating on the stock.
-Four analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $103.22.
+ITT (NYSE:ITT) last posted its earnings results on Thursday, August 5th.
+The conglomerate reported $0.94 EPS for the quarter, beating the Zacks’ consensus estimate of $0.90 by $0.04.
+The company had revenue of $691.60 million during the quarter, compared to analysts’ expectations of $644.43 million.
+ITT had a net margin of 2.41% and a return on equity of 15.86%.
+As a group, analysts forecast that ITT will post 4.01 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, October 4th.
-Shareholders of record on Monday, September 13th will be given a $0.22 dividend.
-This represents a $0.88 annualized dividend and a yield of 0.90%.
-The ex-dividend date of this dividend is Friday, September 10th.
-ITT’s dividend payout ratio (DPR) is 27.50%.
+A number of equities research analysts have recently weighed in on the company.
+Citigroup assumed coverage on ITT in a research note on Tuesday, June 15th.
+They set a buy rating on the stock.
+TheStreet lowered shares of ITT from a b rating to a c+ rating in a research note on Friday, August 6th.
+Zacks Investment Research downgraded ITT from a buy rating to a hold rating and set a $103.00 target price on the stock. in a research report on Monday, August 9th.
+KeyCorp raised their target price on ITT from $105.00 to $113.00 and gave the stock an overweight rating in a research note on Friday, August 6th.
+Finally, Gordon Haskett reiterated a hold rating and set a $101.00 price target on shares of ITT in a research note on Wednesday, May 19th.
+Four investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, ITT presently has an average rating of Buy and a consensus price target of $103.22.

 A hedge fund recently raised its stake in ITT stock.
-Morgan Stanley grew its holdings in shares of ITT Inc. (NYSE:ITT) by 232.4% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 232,334 shares of the conglomerate’s stock after buying an additional 162,435 shares during the quarter.
-Morgan Stanley owned 0.27% of ITT worth $21,279,000 as of its most recent SEC filing.
-81.87% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley grew its stake in ITT Inc. (NYSE:ITT) by 232.4% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 232,334 shares of the conglomerate’s stock after purchasing an additional 162,435 shares during the period.
+Morgan Stanley owned about 0.27% of ITT worth $21,279,000 at the end of the most recent quarter.
+91.54% of the stock is currently owned by hedge funds and other institutional investors.

 About ITT